top of page

 Key research

 Fukkink explored further this 2008 meta-analysis.
-In Chapter 4 (Kennedy, Landor & Todd, 2011), he differentiated the impact of VIG from other video feedback interventions: ‘What is the evidence that VIG is effective?’
-Click on the PDF below.
+In Chapter 4 (Kennedy, Landor & Todd, 2011), he differentiated the impact of VIG from other video feedback interventions: ‘What is the evidence that VIG is effective?’.
+Click here for a list of additional pertinent publications, or search our reSearch Database

 VIG with pre-term babies